What is Steel Wool Photography

 - Take a piece of steel wool and stuff it inside the head of the whisk.
 Don’t pack it in too tight as air will have to flow through it for it to burn.
 I like to “fluff” the out a bit before putting it in the whisk.
 This makes for better sparks.

-- Light the wool using the lighter or battery.
+- Light the wool using the lighter.
 You don't need the wool to be on fire, just a few parts to be glowing or making sparks is all you need.
 The air moving through as you spin it will ignite the wool and cause the sparks to fly.

 - Holding the other end of the rope or chain spin the wool in a circle causing the sparks to fly from the end of the whisk.